Articles of Incorporation and Rules

 4. In the case of the preceding paragraph, if the number of representatives present regarding the motion does not meet the requirements for its validity as set forth in Article 5, the Speaker may not put the emergency motion to deliberation or a vote

-Article 16: A proposal or motion that has been rejected or withdrawn cannot be proposed again at the same general meeting of representatives.
+Article 16 A bill or motion that has been rejected or withdrawn may not be proposed again at the same general meeting.

 (Special Committee)

-Article 17 When the General Meeting of Representatives votes and deems it particularly necessary, a special committee may be established to deliberate on bills and other matters.
+Article 17 When the General Assembly deems it particularly necessary by vote, a special committee may be established to deliberate on proposals and other matters.

 2. The members of the committee referred to in the preceding paragraph shall be appointed at the general meeting of representatives, and the members shall elect the chairman from among themselves